jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 Although our data includes explicit ratings (on a 5-star scale, in half-star increments), user ratings are notoriously fickle -- even accounting for per-user and per-movie bias, the star rating can be a noisy & unreliable representation of a user's preference.
 However, we can easily create an implicit feedback scenario from the explicit ratings, by simply treating the users' 5-star ratings as a positive signal and anything else as negative.
 We'll train our model using WARP loss, to optimize specifically for precision-at-$$k$$, aiming to get the top few rankings correct.
-Combined with our restriction to 5-star interactions, this should learn to generate a few high-quality recommendations based on the users' most highly-preferred movies.
+Combined with our restriction to 5-star interactions, this should learn to generate a few high-quality recommendations based on the users' most highly-preferred movies, discarding the vast majority of the 62,000+ movies in the dataset as irrelevant.

 ### Sideloading Metadata